 Stud Game Breeders www.studgamebreeders.co.za

-For details of Breeder Group Societies, see the “Cattle”, “Sheep” etc headings later in this chapter
+For details of Breeder Group Societies, see the “Cattle”, “Sheep” etc headings later on this page.

 Many on-farm software programs applicable to animal breeding are available for producers.
 Many combine the functionality of herd management with on-farm recording.
 Some of the programmes listed have selection decision aids.

-- ARC Beef Cattle Improvement Programme Tel: 012 672 9085 / 52 www.arc.agric.za The Integrated Registration and Genetic Information System (INTERGIS) is managed by this division on behalf of DAFF.
+- ARC Beef Cattle Improvement Programme www.arc.agric.za The Integrated Registration and Genetic Information System (INTERGIS) is managed by this division on behalf of DALRRD.

 Artificial Insemination/Embryo services